CSCfi/scalable-python/Doc/howto/descriptor.rst

 patterns of binding functions into methods.

 To recap, functions have a :meth:`__get__` method so that they can be converted to a method when accessed as attributes.
-The non-data descriptor transforms a ``obj.f(*args)`` call into ``f(obj, *args)``.
+The non-data descriptor transforms an ``obj.f(*args)`` call into ``f(obj, *args)``.
 Calling ``klass.f(*args)`` becomes ``f(*args)``.